Dynamically Generated Gap from Holography: Mottness from a Black Hole

 Recently, the fermionic content of these consistent truncations has been worked out in detail \cite{Bah:2010yt,Bah:2010cu}.
 We emphasize here that the fermionic sectors possess a number of generic features, many of which have not been explored in the holographic literature to date, and thus there is a good chance that these features might lead to interesting phenomena related to condensed matter physics.
 In this paper, we study a simple example in which a fermion is coupled to a gauge field through a dipole interaction in the bulk.
-Remarkably, we find that as the strength of this interaction is varied, a new band in the density of states emerges, spectral density is transferred between bands, and, beyond a critical interaction strength, a hard gap opens up.\footnote{Our analysis here is in contrast to the one carried out on a holographic superconducting background \cite{Faulkner:2009am} where by coupling a probe fermion to the charged scalar of the bulk, a gap to the creation of quasiparticle-hole pairs was observed in the spectral density of the dual fermionic operator near the Fermi surface.
-Such a gap is a result of coupling to a symmetry breaking condensate and is distinct from that studied here.}
+Remarkably, we find that as the strength of this interaction is varied, a new band in the density of states emerges, spectral density is transferred between bands, and, beyond a critical interaction strength, a gap opens up.\footnote{Our analysis here is in contrast to the one carried out on a holographic superconducting background \cite{Faulkner:2009am} where by coupling a probe fermion to the charged scalar $\phi$ of the bulk through the so-called Majorana coupling $\eta_5^*\phi^* \psi^T C \,\Gamma^5 \psi+h.c.$ (with $\eta_5$ and $C$ being the strength of the Majorana coupling and the charge conjugation matrix, respectively), a gap to the creation of quasiparticle-hole pairs was observed in the spectral density of the dual fermionic operator near the Fermi surface.
+Such a gap is a result of coupling to a symmetry breaking condensate (where the probe fermion is coupled to the vev of the scalar through the aforementioned Majorana coupling) and is distinct from that studied here.}